pearlmam/dmanage/docs/source/intro.rst

 D-Manage is a Python package, a methodology, and a community!

-* Dmanage demands easier data managment
+* D-Manage demands easier data managment
-* Dmanage demands personalized data managment
+* D-Manage demands personalized data managment
-* Dmanage demands community data managment
+* D-Manage demands community data managment

 D-Manage as a Python Package
 ----------------------------